ganyc717/Simple-Demo/README.md

 # Simple-Demo
-Just a simple demo for test
+Just a simple demo using GLES on windows with Mali GLES Emulator.